askdelphibv/askdelphi-context-detection-sample/README.md

 # About the electron app

 In the ```samples/electron``` folder run ```npm install``` followed by ```npm start``` to try the electron application.

+See [https://github.com/askdelphibv/askdelphi-context-detection-sample/tree/main/samples/electron/src/app/home] for the implementation of the process.